sshaumil2/hrms_lite/README.md

   - Print employee records

 Known Limitation:
 - After deleting an employee, a manual page refresh is required due to a DataTable state refresh issue.
-- All other operations function in real-time without refresh.
+The server is small so it can give empty fields sometimes.
+If you will feel this, please refresh once so that data can be captured.
+All other operations function in real-time without refresh.

 ---